keu/docs/guides/airflow-azure-data-explorer.md

 - Airflow operators.
 See [Operators 101](what-is-an-operator.md).
 - Running an ADX cluster.
 See [Quickstart: Create an Azure Data Explorer cluster and database](https://docs.microsoft.com/en-us/azure/data-explorer/create-cluster-database-portal).

-## Configuring ADX to Work with Airflow
+## Configuring ADX to work with Airflow

 To allow Airflow to communicate with your ADX database, you need to configure service principal authentication.
 To do this, you create and register an Azure AD service principal, then give that principal permission to access your ADX database.
 See [Create an Azure Active Directory application registration in Azure Data Explorer](https://docs.microsoft.com/en-us/azure/data-explorer/provision-azure-ad-app).